 - Network Visibility

-You can click on each application type to see that type's license usage.
-You can specify the time range that you want to see data for in the drop-down menu on the upper right.
+You can click on each application type to see specific license usage.
+You can specify the time range that you want to see data for in the drop-down menu on the upper right corner.
 For more information about how AppDynamics defines license units for each product module, see License Entitlements and Restrictions.

 For Analytics, the graph shows the cumulative license usage over the time period you specify, even though the license usage count is reset daily.
 To see your license usage for one day, set the time range to 23 hours and 59 seconds.

-In the Rules tab, you can create rules to specify the number of Application Performance Monitoring licenses to allocate to specified applications and machines.
+In the Rules tab, you can create rules to specify the number of APM licenses to allocate to specified applications and machines.
 If you choose not to create any rules, your license allocation follows the default rule, which distributes the licenses across all applications and machines.

 In a rule, you can specify the following allocation details:

 - How many units you want to allocate to each rule

 - Which applications are allowed to consume the units (agents) allocated by this rule